barrelstrength/sprout-docs/docs/sitemaps/plugin-settings.md

+---
+date: 2019-05-01
+description: Settings can be managed in the Control Panel or via a config file in config/sprout-sitemaps.php
+---

 # Settings

 Settings can be managed in the Control Panel _Sprout Sitemaps → Settings_ or via a config file in `config/sprout-sitemaps.php`